 Studying the current era of mobility transformation requires innovative methodologies.

-“It’s difficult to do rigorous, data-driven research on something that hasn’t happened yet,” says PVMI Executive Director John Paul MacDuffie, a professor in Wharton’s Management Department.
+“It’s difficult to do rigorous, data-driven research on something that hasn’t happened yet,” says PVMI Director John Paul MacDuffie, a professor in Wharton’s Management Department.
 MacDuffie and his colleagues in PVMI’s global network of researchers have decided instead to seek insight from convening workshops and conferences that bring scholars and practitioners together — to discuss and make sense of the many technical and strategic changes affecting mobility now.

 Over the past two years, PVMI has organized three international events on varied themes.
 In May 2017, there was the two-day “Connected Truck, Connected Car” conference at Wharton, featuring an early presentation of the framework for “Connected Strategies” by Mack Institute Co-directors Nicolaj Siggelkow and Christian Terwiesch (now a book) and a glimpse into the just-launched business models at Peloton Trucking (tech-facilitated platooning of trucks for aerodynamic improvements and fuel savings) and Uber Freight (app-based brokering to bring customers and drivers together).